 Other common garden path options are pavers, wooden boards, bricks, or simply well-maintained grass like Fescue (doesn’t spread).
 We chose gravel because I love the look, but also for practical reasons:

 - Easy to Maintain– Unlike other path choices, DIY gravel paths are easy to maintain.
-If weeds start popping through, grab some boiling water and put them to rest (see more about that here).
+If weeds start popping through, grab some boiling water and put them to rest (see my post about DIY weed killer).
 If the gravel level gets low (mainly because the kids love to play with it), you can simply buy another bag to fill in the low spots.
 Also, unlike leaving the paths grassy, we don’t have to take a weed eater to the paths and make a mess of grass clippings.